Megan McLaughlin, LCSW-C

 Therapist for the University of Maryland, Center for Infant Study, focusing on attachment, resource building, and early childhood development.

 One-on-one support to work in-depth on struggles with depression or anxiety, to process a difficult or traumatic birth or other life experience, or simply to gain extra support.

-Unfortunately, Megan is not currently accepting new clients for individual therapy.
+Megan is not currently accepting new clients for group therapy, only.